cal-itp/benefits/docs/reference/admin-interface.md

 ## Environment variables

+These environment variables can be set in your `.env` file to use certain features in the admin interface locally:

+### GOOGLE_SSO_CLIENT_ID

 !!! tldr "`django-google-sso` docs"

     [All settings for `django-google-sso`](https://megalus.github.io/django-google-sso/settings/)

 !!! info "`settings.py`"

-    Configuration of `django-google-sso` in [Benefits settings](https://github.com/cal-itp/benefits/blob/main/benefits/settings.py#L60-L73)
+    Configuration of `django-google-sso` in [Benefits settings](https://github.com/cal-itp/benefits/blob/main/benefits/settings.py#L74-L90)

-These environment variables must be set in your `.env` file to use the admin interface locally:

-### GOOGLE_SSO_CLIENT_ID

 > The Google OAuth 2.0 Web Application Client ID.